chasefinch/amp-renderer/README.md

 2. Convert tag names and attribute names to lowercase
 3. Convert numerical attribute values to strings
 4. Use double quotes ("") for attributes, and escape double quotes inside attribute values
+5. Remove whitespace between html attributes
-5. If desired, removes comments (disabled by default)
+6. If desired, removes comments (disabled by default)
-6. If desired, trims whitespace around HTML attribute values (disabled by default, and not always a good idea)
+7. If desired, trims whitespace around HTML attribute values (disabled by default, and not always a good idea)

 AMPRenderer can be used on a block of arbitrary HTML, but when used on a full document, it will insert the AMP Runtime Styles and, if possible, remove the AMP Boilerplate Styles.